ProjectiveGroupUK/tips/tips/include/starter_project/README.md

 =================

 ### `Commands`
-Commands available in TIPS, along with their usage are given below:
+Commands available in TiPS, along with their usage are given below:

 1. Version:
-   You can check the version of TIPS installed by running command
+   You can check the version of TiPS installed by running command
     ```
     tips --version
     ```